-We take care of our physical health without thinking twice about it: we eat and we exercise; we stretch and we relax; we moisturize dry skin and we put on sunscreen; and of course, we go see our doctor when something feels even a tad bit off.
-But when it comes to our mental and emotional health, we often drag our feet in the mud.
-While there’s no good reason for this, it boils down to a couple factors: sometimes, it’s the failure to understand how important our mental health is—at others, it’s simply not understanding how to take care of it.
+Many of us take care of our physical health without thinking twice about it: We eat and we exercise; we stretch and relax; we moisturize dry skin and apply sunscreen; and we consult a doctor when we feel physically ill or hurt.
+But when it comes to our mental and emotional health, many of us drag our feet.
+While there’s no great reason for this, it boils down to a couple of factors.
+Sometimes, it’s the failure to understand how important our mental health is.
+And sometimes, it’s the failure to understand how to take care of it.

-You don’t have to take extreme measures; you just have to incorporate self-care into your daily routine.
+You don’t have to make extreme changes.
+You should simply incorporate self-care into your daily routine.
 Self-care is any activity you engage in to take care of your overall health and wellbeing.
-And lucky for you, Licensed Clinical Social Worker of 20 years Ginger Poag is here to tell you about a few that are really worth performing on a consistent basis, as they succeed to combat daily stress and anxiety:
+For those who are new to the world of self-care, Ginger Poag, a Licensed Clinical Social Worker of 20 years, is going to help us understand a few self-care practices that can help us combat daily stress and anxiety:

 “Oftentimes, my clients report only getting 4-5 hours of sleep,” Poag says.
 This isn’t nearly enough, and so she advises her clients to begin fixing this problem by putting a simple measure in place: “Going to bed 1 hour earlier than before is a great way to start to improve your sleep hygiene.
 My clients see the benefits immediately after working on their sleep hygiene and report a decrease in anxiety, depression, and stress.”